-Research which sheds a more positive light on mission statements still struggles to find a consistent relationship but instead highlight that effective resource management is linked to superior performance (C. K. Bart, & M. C. Baetz 1998.
+Research that sheds a more positive light on mission statements still struggles to find a consistent relationship but instead highlight that effective resource management is linked to superior performance (C. K. Bart, & M. C. Baetz 1998.
 The relationship between mission statements and firm performance: An exploratory study.
 Journal of Management Studies, 35, 823–853).

 Unfortunately, most value statements hold even less value than mission statements (excuse the pun).
-The majority simply describing common good practices for how to treat employees and service customers – you could take the value statements of hundreds of well-respected businesses – mix them all up, and I suspect that neither the customers or the leaders who work within the businesses would pick the difference.
+The majority simply describing common good practices for how to treat employees and service customers – you could take the value statements of hundreds of well-respected businesses – mix them all up, and I suspect that neither the customers nor the leaders who work within the businesses would pick the difference.

-Visions statements are unfortunately also not much different.
+Visions statements are, unfortunately, also not much different.
 The following is a typical scenario.
 A conference for the leadership team used to come up with a single sentence to describe the future of a whole organisation.
 The final wording is achieved through consensus (i.e. the path of least resistance).